Research

 And we interpret this cooperation broadly.
 We look for substantive collaborations, but also for partners who want to co-invest.
 Meanwhile, a number of studies are running which, in addition to ItsME Foundation as main sponsor, have also been made possible by Vermas Foundation and W.M. de Hoop foundation.

-Currently, four academic institutions are involved in the studies currently taking place (Dutch and American).
+Currently, seven academic institutions are involved in the studies currently taking place (Dutch, British, Italian, Swedish and American).
 And we are continuing.
 Orientation talks with new institutes/initiatives are in full swing.

 We also have a desire to develop a roadmap for the next 15-20 years that can give all academic institutions direction on what information/insights are still missing to get to the bottom of this disease.